Wedding Band at Gupshill Manor - live performance video background

 Crew parking is easy - the car park is on-site and the function block is a few steps from the door, so the van loads in directly without walking gear through the pub or any guest areas.
 No long indoor runs, no time-of-day restrictions to worry about.

 There’s no in-house PA or lighting, so we bring our own full rig.
 We run in-ears throughout, no floor wedges, and the room takes a properly mixed live PA easily.
-The stage is the constraint, not the power or the access - it’s small, with a built-in dancefloor immediately in front of it.
-A 5-piece fits if the kit is packed tight, with the vocal stack and front PA tops typically sitting at the front corners of the dancefloor rather than back on the stage.
-A 6-piece will spread further onto the dancefloor still; bigger lineups get awkward.
-There’s no fitted sound limiter and no neighbour-management problem - the function block is standalone, set back from the road, and not sharing a wall with anyone trying to sleep.
+There’s no fitted sound limiter and no neighbours to manage - the function block is standalone, set back from the road, and not sharing a wall with anyone trying to sleep.

 How a wedding day flows at Gupshill Manor